 Here’s the story:

-The first step Liston Witherill from GoodFunnel takes when coming up with effective survey questions is contemplating the specific question he’s attempting to answer, and he holds that as his North Star.
-Next, he found that focusing on the drivers of people’s behavior yields rich material.
+The first step Liston Witherill from GoodFunnel takes when coming up with effective survey questions is contemplating the specific question he’s attempting to answer.
+He holds that question as his North Star.
+Next, he found that focusing on behavioral drivers yields rich material.

-Sometimes asking the right follow-up questions can make huge difference in the outcome of the survey.
+Sometimes, asking the right follow-up questions can make a huge difference in the outcome of the survey.

 How to ask the customer to participate in a survey

 At [company], there is nothing that keeps us up at night more than thinking about how we can make a better product for you.

 But one of the most important lessons we’ve learned over the years is that what WE think is best for the product doesn’t really matter.
 What matters most is the challenges our customers – that’s you – are facing, and how we can better solve them.

 We want [product] to be as useful and easy to use as it can possibly be.